tecolicom/Term-ANSIColor-Concise/README.md

 # DESCRIPTION

 This module provides a simple concise format to describe complicated colors and effects for ANSI terminals.
-These notaions are supposed to be used in command line option parameters.
+These notations are supposed to be used in command line option parameters.

 This module used to be a part of [Getopt::EX::Colormap](https://metacpan.org/pod/Getopt%3A%3AEX%3A%3AColormap) module, which